 Treatment & Services

-The University of Louisville Physicians ALS Clinic, located at Frazier Rehab Institute offers a comprehensive evaluation and treatment plan to maximize function and quality of life.
+The University of Louisville Physicians ALS Clinic, a partnership with Frazier Rehab Institute, offers a comprehensive evaluation and treatment plan to maximize function and quality of life.
 The ALS clinic evaluates the patient’s neurological function, and determine a care plan and medication needs.

 The multidisciplinary team includes a: